APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 SJP, there should be no collaborations between the groups.

 In regards to non-USAC orgs such as JVP, despite differing views on a "free Palestine," their Instagram content, where they have been tagged by SJP (and FJP the faculty branch at UCLA) and vice versa, shows they stand in solidarity with SJP.
-They collaborate in [protest efforts](https://www.instagram.com/p/C6MHxXNx3Bb/?img_index=1) and also support the boycott, divestment, sanctions ([BDS](https://www.instagram.com/p/CxqfsNngaOj/?img_index=1)) movement.
+They collaborate in [protest efforts](https://www.instagram.com/p/C6MHxXNx3Bb/?img_index=1), [symbolic gatherings](https://dailybruin.com/2023/11/29/students-for-justice-in-palestine-hosts-die-in-to-honor-victims-of-gaza-violence), and also support the boycott, divestment, sanctions ([BDS](https://www.instagram.com/p/CxqfsNngaOj/?img_index=1)) movement.

-CAC on the other hand, *has not shown any evidence* (via IG tagging or "@" mentions) of working with JVP, despite a shared interest in the pro-Palestinian movement.
+CAC on the other hand, *has not shown any evidence* (via IG tagging, "@" mentions, or Daily Bruin articles) of working with JVP, despite a shared interest in the pro-Palestinian movement.

-Hillel and Chabad House are largely apolitical.
-Their relevant messaging centers around the Jewish experience--- largely made up of grievances and discomfort---on campus after the events of Oct 7th.
+Hillel and Chabad House are cultural, religious, and political in their messaging.
+Their relevant messaging centers around the Jewish experience within the campus community--- largely made up of grievances and discomfort---on campus after the events of Oct 7th.

+Official statements with regards to Israel can be found [here](https://www.uclahillel.org/stateofjewishbruinlifeoct2023)

 ## The administration didn't want to face the problem
 David Myers wrote an [op-ed](https://dailybruin.com/2024/04/02/op-ed-antisemitic-imagery-at-uc-regents-meeting-protest-threatens-campus-discourse) entitled